DeanDuanLian/domain-ip-updater/README.md

 # domain-ip-updater
-update DDNS for server who can not access google domains directly
+Update DDNS for server who can not access google domains directly